 Prior to this offering, there has been no public market for our common stock.
-It is currently estimated that the initial public offering price per share will be between \$16.00 and \$18.00.
-We intend to list our common stock on the NASDAQ Global Select Market under the symbol "SEDG."
+We have been approved to list our common stock on the NASDAQ Global Select Market under the symbol "SEDG."

 We are an "emerging growth company" as defined under the U.S. federal securities laws, and, as such, may elect to comply with certain reduced public company reporting requirements for this and future filings.